BradleyCulley/bradleyculley.github.io/_posts/2026-02-20-how-lovely-wetness-makes-the-flesh.md

 </p>

 <p>
-    Reading the poem and the note created a distinctive sort of positive reaction in my mind.
+    Reading the poem and the note created a distinctive kind of positive reaction in my mind.
 It's my favorite poem of all time.
 </p>

 <hr/>